-From delicious, one-of-a-kind eats to rich arts and culture, Dallas offers small town warmth with big city feels.
+From delicious, one-of-a-kind eats to rich arts and culture, Dallas offers small town warmth with big city feels so we’ve developed a Dallas City Guide to highlight the best offerings.
 It’s something uniquely special to this city, both diverse in its residents and in the numerous neighborhood pockets filled with entertainment.
 As a Dallas-based business ourselves, we are all for taking advantage of those perks and making the most as patrons of our neighboring establishments.

 Over the last two years we’ve witnessed a significant boost in transplants, moving to Texas from metropolises of the U.S. Coasts in search of a better quality of life.
 With the current pandemic, the movement to Texas has increased even more in hopes of escaping the density of highly populated cities and embracing the open air and abundance of space in this great state.

 With so many newcomers hailing from the megacities of the East and West Coasts we’re offering a local perspective on the best places to visit, dine and enjoy in the Big D based on your origins.
-Hello Hollywood and welcome home Yankees, we’ve got something for everyone.
+Hello Hollywood and welcome home Yankees, our Dallas city guide got something for everyone.
 With your health and safety precautions in mind, prepare your reservations and explore our favorite hidden gems and landmark spots of Dallas!

 For those who love the perks of downtown and uptown life but still crave a bit of the outdoors, a run through Katy Trail provides the perfect balance.
 This scenic route takes you through Dallas-proper and has several pitstops perfect for a water break or a brunch with your running mates.